This page shows you how to configure the load balancer that GKE creates when you deploy a Gateway in a Google Kubernetes Engine (GKE) cluster.

 , and http2

-of parameters that can be defined and Google Cloud creates a unique health
+parameters that you can define.
+Google Cloud creates a unique health

 check for each backend service for each GKE Service.